 Brick Lane Market

 Find both junk and gems at this east London market spread across several streets.
 At Brick Lane Market, you'll uncover bric-a-brac, second-hand furniture, vintage clothes, shoes and lots more.
 There are also some fantastic stalls selling exotic spices and colourful saris.
-Sunday is the best day to visit the market.
+Sunday is the best day to visit, with the Sunday Upmarket featuring more than 200 stalls.

 Chat to the local farmers, artists and craftspeople who display their wares at Broadway Market in Hackney.
 Shop here for delicious ingredients, tasty ready-made food, unique and unusual clothes and gifts, as well as furniture, lighting and more.
 Also check out nearby Netil Market, a smaller market focused on art and food.